5 Tech Tools That Help Improve Reading Comprehension

 Created for students and teachers, Snap&Read Universal is a Google Chrome extension that reads language aloud (including text on Flash-based websites that typically can’t be copied and pasted) using integrated text-to-speech with synchronized highlighting.

 Snap&Read also has a unique outlining tool that can aid with reading comprehension.
 After activating this tool, students highlight the main ideas of a reading; the highlighted passages are then automatically extracted and placed into an easily edited outline located in the browser’s sidebar.
-Next, the outline can be dragged and dropped into a word processor, such as Google Docs, for students to integrate into a reading summary.
+Next, the outline can be dragged and dropped into a word processor, such as Google Docs, for summarizing.
+Summaries can help students in all grade levels to answer questions during reading comprehension exercises.

 The idea behind Newsela is simple but powerful, and it can have a big impact on developing the reading comprehension of diverse learners.
 Newsela is a website that publishes current events articles each day on a variety of topics pertaining to most school subjects.
-Every article has five versions, each written for students at different reading levels.
+Every article has five versions, each written for students with different levels of reading comprehension skills.
 After a student reads the version that matches her skill level, she can take corresponding quizzes to test her knowledge.

 A professional subscription to the site allows teachers to integrate Newsela more deeply and meaningfully into their classrooms.
 For example, they can gather data and track the reading progress of individual students or entire classes.
-They can also create and assign writing prompts based on particular articles as a means of further assessing their students’ comprehension.
+They can also create printable writing prompts and reading comprehension worksheets based on particular articles as a means of further assessing their students’ reading comprehension.

 Another multisensory strategy for improving reading comprehension involves electronic graphic organizers; Inspiration Software provides one of the best platforms for accomplishing this task.
 Available for both desktop computers and iOS devices, Inspiration allows students to create visual representations of the characters, themes, and plot summaries of works of fiction.
 It also lets them visually map the details of textbook chapters and articles.
+Visualizing is an incredibly useful reading comprehension strategy.
 Any language that is included can be read aloud with text-to-speech technology.
 In addition, users can add links to web-based articles and videos to provide supporting materials.

 One characteristic of Inspiration that sets it apart from other mind-mapping software is its collection of readymade templates.
-Templates that can aid in reading comprehension include: Character Traits, Fiction Reading Notes, Plot Analysis, Compare and Contrast, and KWL Organizer (KWL is an acronym explaining what students already know, what knowledge they want to gain, and what they ultimately learned from a reading) .
+Templates that can aid in reading comprehension include: Character Traits, Fiction Reading Notes, Plot Analysis, Compare and Contrast, and KWL Organizer (KWL is an acronym explaining what students already know, what knowledge they want to gain, and what they ultimately learned from the reading material) .

-It can be challenging for some students to tackle the large amounts of written material required over the course of their academic careers.
-Nevertheless, getting through reading assignments with solid comprehension is a sign of a quality education.
+It can be challenging for some students to tackle the large amounts of reading material required over the course of their academic careers.
+Nevertheless, getting through reading assignments with solid reading comprehension is a sign of quality education.
 For today’s students, there are plenty of technology tools to help.